leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 3. The PhysiCell Gymnasium level (Python3)

-Finally, lets update the Gymnasium ModelPhysiCellEnv class, found in the custom_modules/physigym/physigym/envs/physicell_model.py.
+Finally, let's update the Gymnasium ModelPhysiCellEnv class, found in the custom_modules/physigym/physigym/envs/physicell_model.py.

-3.1 Edit custom_modules/physigym/physigym/envs/physicell_model.py file.
+3.1 Edit the custom_modules/physigym/physigym/envs/physicell_model.py file.

 3.1.1 \_get\_action\_space function

-Let's decalre the action space.
+Let's declare the action space.
-In the studio we specifed the unit of the drug_conc parameter as fraction.
+In the studio, we specified the unit of the drug_conc parameter as a fraction.
-This means, in Gymnasium terms whe have a Box space.
+This means, in Gymnasium terms, we have a Box space.

-First, let's comment out the default 'discrete': spaces.Discrete(2) !
+First, let's comment out the default 'discrete': spaces.Discrete(2)!
 Then let's declare a Box space labeled drug_conc
 This is a single continuous vector with all possible real values from 0 to 1.

-Now, very impotrtant, in physigym, the action has always to be a provided in dictionary form. the key from each entry is the parameter, variable, or vector name we defiend in the underlying PhysiCell model and the python embedding.
+Now, very important, in physigym, the action has always to be provided in dictionary form.
+The key to each entry is the parameter, variable, or vector name we defined in the underlying PhysiCell model and the Python embedding.

 Replace the default with:
 ```python